chainer/chainer/docs/source/glance.rst

    :width: 835px
    :height: 353px

-Use the testing :class:`iterator <chainer.dataset.Iterator>` defined above for an :class:`~chainer.training.extensions.Evaluator` extension to the trainer to provide test scores.
+Extensions can be used to execute code at certain events during the training, for example every epoch or every 1000 iterations.
+This mechanism is used in Chainer to evaluate models during training, print progress messages, or dump intermediate model files.

+First, use the testing :class:`iterator <chainer.dataset.Iterator>` defined above for an :class:`~chainer.training.extensions.Evaluator` extension to the trainer to provide test scores.
 If using a GPU instead of the CPU, set ``device`` to the ID of the GPU, usually ``0``.

 .. literalinclude:: ../../examples/glance/glance.py
    :language: python